-28 Riprap is a permanent layer of large, angular stone, cobbles, or boulders typically used to armour, stabilize, and protect the soil surface against erosion and scour in areas of concentrated flow or wave energy
+Riprap is a permanent layer of large, angular stone, cobbles, or boulders typically used to armour, stabilize, and protect the soil surface against erosion and scour in areas of concentrated flow or wave energy and Control Works

-Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Provide the Major flood protection and control works are maintained, repaired and renewed to the key standards defined in relevant planning documents ^{29 30} Yes Yes Completed Achieved Yes Completed Achieved standard of flood protection agreed with communities Percentage of Floodplain Management Plans (FMP) recommended structural improvements implemented Hutt - 33% Ōtaki - 47% Waikanae - 45% Pinehaven - 0% Hutt - 33% Ōtaki - 47% Waikanae - 56% Pinehaven - 0% Hutt - 33% Ōtaki - 47% Waikanae - 56% Pinehaven - 0% Achieved Hutt - 33% Ōtaki - 47% Waikanae - 56% Pinehaven - 33% Hutt - 33% Ōtaki - 47% Waikanae - 56% Pinehaven - 33% Achieved Percentage completion of Lower Wairarapa Valley Development Scheme work programme (2007/2021) 88% 94% 90% Not Achieved 31 99% 94% Not Achieved М Provide information and Percentage of identified vulnerable floodplains with a FMP in place 24% 29% 29% Achieved 35% 30% Not Achieved N understanding of flood risk in the community 32 Percentage of identified vulnerable floodplains with flood hazard mapping available via online portal 72% 78% 78% Achieved 83% 80% Not Achieved 0
+Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Major flood protection and control works are maintained, repaired and renewed to the key standards defined in relevant planning documents 29 30 Yes Yes Completed Achieved Yes Completed Achieved Provide the standard of flood protection agreed with communities Percentage of Floodplain Management Plans (FMP) recommended structural improvements implemented Hutt - 33% Ötaki - 47% Waikanae - 45% Pinehaven - 0% Hutt - 33% Ōtaki - 47% Waikanae - 56% Pinehaven - 0% Hutt - 33% Ōtaki - 47% Waikanae - 56% Pinehaven - 0% Achieved Hutt - 33% Ötaki - 47% Waikanae - 56% Pinehaven - 33% Hutt - 33% Ötaki - 47% Waikanae - 56% Pinehaven - 33% Achieved Percentage completion of Lower Wairarapa Valley Development Scheme work programme (2007/2021) 88% 94% %06 Not Achieved %66 94% Not Achieved Σ 7 C C C C C C C C C C C C C C C C C C C Percentage of identified vulnerable floodplains with a FMP in place 24% 29% 29% Achieved 35% 30% Not Achieved z understanding of flood risk in the community Percentage of identified vulnerable floodplains with flood hazard mapping available via online portal 72% 78% 78% Achieved 83% %08 Not Achieved 0

-M - Remaining work at Pukio East stopbank, to remove the old stopbank and plant an area of the berm, was delayed due to COVID-19 Alert Level restrictions preventing site-work from being able to be carried out.
-Whakawhiriwhiri Stream project works were unable to be completed due to landowner access issues.

-N - Waiohine River Plan was delayed due to COVID-19 Alert Level restrictions which delayed engagement with the community.

-O - Waiohine model is complete but is awaiting adoption of the Waiohine River Plan to be publicised.
-The Waiohine River Plan is expected to be released for consultation in late 2021; however, it is uncertain around timeframes involved with the community-led process involving wider consultation.
+- M Remaining work at Pukio East stopbank, to remove the old stopbank and plant an area of the berm, was delayed due to COVID-19 Alert Level restrictions preventing site-work from being able to be carried out.
+Whakawhiriwhiri Stream project works were unable to be completed due to landowner access issues. - N Waiohine River Plan was delayed due to COVID-19 Alert Level restrictions which delayed engagement with the community. - O Waiohine model is complete but is awaiting adoption of the Waiohine River Plan to be publicised.
+The Waiohine River Plan is expected to be released for consultation in late 2021; however, it is uncertain around timeframes involved with the community-led process involving wider consultation

-29 Non-Financial Performance Measures Rules 2013, Flood protection and control works measure [1].
+Non-Financial Performance Measures Rules 2013, Flood protection and control works measure [1].